1tomany/rich-bundle/README.md

         $this->entityManager->persist($account);
         $this->entityManager->flush();

-        return new AccountCreatedResult($account);
+        return Result::ok($account);
     }
 }
 ```

-Classes that implement the `OneToMany\RichBundle\Contract\HandlerInterface` should use the `@implements` annotation to indicate the type of command the handler handles and the type of result the handler returns.
+Classes that implement the `OneToMany\RichBundle\Contract\Action\HandlerInterface` should use the `@implements` annotation to indicate the type of command the handler handles and the type of result the handler returns.

 Next, if an author was provided, the handler attempts to find that record.
 If not found, an exception is thrown.
 This is personal preference: my feeling is that if a nullable property has a value and that value isn't valid, an exception should be thrown rather than silently discarding the value.